udayakumar-s/ej2-angular-docs/ej2-angular/introduction.md

 ---
 layout: post
-title: Introduction in Angular Introduction md component | Syncfusion
+title: Introduction in Angular Introduction component | Syncfusion
 description: Learn here all about Introduction in Syncfusion Angular Introduction md component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Introduction